envmetagen/metabinkit/README.md

 ##### *The "Top.." thresholds*

-The main %identity thresholds (`--Species`,`--Genus`,`--Family`,`--AboveF`) are absolute minimum thresholds.
+The main %identity thresholds (`-S, --Species`,`-G, --Genus`,`_F, --Family`,`-A, --AboveF`) are absolute minimum thresholds.
 In contrast, the "Top.." %identity thresholds (`--TopSpecies`,`--TopGenus`,`--TopFamily`,`--TopAF`) are additional relative minimum thresholds.
 For each query, the "Top.." threshold is the %identity of the best hit minus the "Top.." value.
 In the example below, a "Top.." of 2 corresponds to 97.8 and alignments below this are discarded prior to binning.
 A "Top.." of 5 corresponds to 94.8, so alignments below this are discarded.

 ```
 qseqid taxids pident